 For Cooking

 Cooking is usually more forgiving.
-Butter can often be added by feel, especially for toast, grilled sandwiches, pancakes, sautéing vegetables, or greasing pans.
+Butter can often be added by feel, especially for toast, grilled sandwiches, pancakes, sautéing vegetables, or buttering pans.

 That’s where tools like Butter Crayon help make butter application faster, cleaner, and more consistent.